Wheat futures retreat after nearing three-month high at CBOT

 Ukraine war put renewed attention on global supply risks.

-their lowest in about two months earlier in the session and on
+to their lowest in about two months earlier in the session and

 "Prices have stabilized a bit after the sharp price break